 All of these examples are simply formal letters warning the person to stop their illegal behavior.

 A cease and desist order is different from a cease and desist letter.
-The main difference is in terms of legality.
+The main difference lies in their legality.
 Letters have almost no legal standing.
 Orders do.
-A cease and desist order is granted by a court.
-It serves as a temporary injunction.
+A cease and desist order is granted by a court, and it serves as a temporary injunction.
 The party that receives the order must stop what they're doing until a trial can be held.
 After the trial, a permanent injunction may be ordered.

 Reasons to request a cease and desist order include:

 - Libel (when someone attacks someone else in print)